microbiomedata/nmdc-metadata/docs/NamedThing.md

  * [Characteristic](Characteristic.md) - A characteristic of a biosample.
 Examples: depth, habitat, material, ...
 For NMDC, characteristics SHOULD be mapped to fields within a MIxS template
  * [OntologyClass](OntologyClass.md)
  * [Project](Project.md) - An individual or collaborative enterprise that is carefully planned and designed to achieve a particular aim.
- * [Study](Study.md) - A detailed investigation of a phenomenon, development, or question.
+ * [Study](Study.md) - A detailed investigation that  defines the overall goal of a research proposal.
+It contains the list of sequencing projects that are part of the original proposal.

 ## Referenced by class